qkzk/fm/development.md

 ### Other ideas

+- [ ] FEAT PLUGIN: replace float term by something else ? see reddit
+- [ ] BUG: preview can stop and display "preview as empty".
+Can't reproduce
 - [ ] FEAT: common themes
 - [ ] FEAT: allow settings in plugins & store them in config file
   - [ ] should be done from